 - Creating a durable, highly available database solution to store app data that leverages Microsoft SQL Server Always On Availability Groups.

 - Developing a durable, highly available shared storage solution for Windows apps using Amazon FSx.

 - Implementing a robust directory service solution using Microsoft Active Directory and AWS Active Directory.

 - Deploying a monitoring and logging solution using AWS CloudWatch and AWS ElasticSearch.

-- Migrating the legacy Java applications by updating from Windows 2012 to 2016 and using HashiCorp Packer to create golden Amazon Machine Images (AMIs) for automating the pipeline.
+- Migrating the legacy Java applications by updating from Windows 2012 to 2016 and using HashiCorp Packer to create golden Amazon Machine Images (AMIs) for automating the cloud pipeline.

 - Migrating a product stack containing an Internet Information Server (IIS) application, an SQL database, and an application server with the infrastructure deployment following the same automation pipeline created for the Java applications.

 - Deploying microservices using AWS Elastic Kubernetes Service (EKS) for container orchestration, with the containers deployed using Helm charts, a packaging manager that packages Kubernetes releases into a convenient zip file, through Jenkins®, an open-source automation server.
 The container images are stored in AWS ECR (Elastic Container Registry) where the container images lifecycle is controlled by ECR policies.